On a uniqueness property of cuspidal unipotent representations: Discrete unramified Langlands parameters of even degree for classical groups

-\begin{proof} We have seen in the proof of Lemma \ref{lem:equal} that if $\rho$ is not zero and $r_+$ is above the $a_m$-diagonal, then we are in case (b).

-Hence we now assume that $\rho$ is not zero and $r:=r_+=r_-$ is below the $a_m$-diagonal.
-We are left with the task of proving that we are in one of the cases (c) to (e).
+\begin{proof} We have seen in the proof of Lemma \ref{lem:equal} that if $\rho$ is not empty and $r_+$ is above the $a_m$-diagonal, then we are in case (b).
+Hence we now assume that $\rho$ is not empty and $r:=r_+=r_-$ is below the $a_m$-diagonal.
+We are left with the task of proving that we are in one of the cases (c) to (e). \\

 Since we are assuming $k\geq (p_++p_-)/4$, we see that $\cycl(k)=\mult(k)+\mult(2k)+\mult(3k)+\mult(4k)$.
 For the same reason, we see that $\cycl(3k)=\mult(3k)=0$ (the latter equality holds by assumption).
 Hence